-- keep accurate departmental records of what has been accepted.
+- keep accurate records of what has been accepted.

 - never guarantee that any product or service will be featured.

-- never guarantee the approach that will be taken in dealing with the product or service – for example never suggest that it will get a glowing review.
+- never guarantee the approach that will be taken in dealing with the product or service.

 - always inform suppliers that they cannot refer to your news organisation in selling their products.